 - Choose a topic.
 Choose your co-op carefully.
 Your co-op should be about something you care about.
-OEC was formed by people who couldn’t get the for-profit utility to provide them service at a fair rate.
-OEC Fiber is taking quality high-speed internet where no one else will.
+OEC was formed by people who couldn’t get the for-profit utility to provide service at a fair rate.
+OEC Fiber is doing the same thing today by taking quality high-speed internet where no one else will.
 From grocery and farm co-ops to housing co-ops to education co-ops, the choice is yours and the options are infinite.

 - Write your essay or speech.
 750-1,500 words and double spaced.